BentThomsen/SmartCampusAAU/README.md

 <h3>Android</h3>
 <h4>Library</h4>
 The positioning functionality is exposed via the com.smartcampus.android.location.LocationService class (see the SmartCampusAAU web page for details on how to <em>use</em> the positioning library).
-The class uses a W TODO - CONTINUE
+The class delegates the location determination responsibility to a WifiPosEngine class which in turn uses a class that implements the IPositioningAlgorithm interface to arrive at the position estimates.
+In order to substitute the default algorithm for your own, you can inject an IPositioningAlgorithm implementation into the WifiPosEngine class.

 <h4>SmartCampusApp</h4>
 This is the app that is used to build a (device-based) radio map.